|Back to Main Print This Page Email to a Friend|

-- The chances for fertility are considered to be highest between days 10 - 17 in the menstrual cycle (with day 1 being the first day of the period and ovulation occurring about 2 weeks later).
+- The chances for fertility are considered highest between days 10 to 17 in the menstrual cycle (with day 1 being the first day of the period and ovulation occurring about 2 weeks later).
 However, not all women are fertile within that period of time.
 Women who have a longer or shorter menstrual cycle may have different time periods of fertility.

-- Immediately after ovulation, the body temperature increases sharply in about 80% of cases.
-(Some women can be ovulating normally yet not show this temperature pattern.)
+- Immediately after ovulation, the body temperature increases sharply in most cases.
+Some women can be ovulating normally yet not show this temperature pattern.

-By studying the temperature patterns over a few months, couples can begin to anticipate ovulation and plan their sexual activity accordingly.
-To avoid losing spontaneity, couples should try to avoid becoming fixated on the chart in scheduling their sexual activity.
+- By studying the temperature patterns over a few months, you can begin to anticipate ovulation and plan sexual activity accordingly.

-Cervical Mucus Method.
-The cervical mucus method (also called the ovulation method) requires a woman to take a sample (by hand) of her cervical mucus every day for a least a month and to record its quantity, appearance, feel, and to note other physical signs connected with the reproductive system.
-Cervical mucus changes in predictable ways over the course of each menstrual cycle:
+Cervical Mucus Method: In the cervical mucus method (also called the ovulation method) you take a sample (by hand) of your cervical mucus every day for a least a month and record its quantity, appearance, and feel.
+You also keep track of other physical signs connected with your menstrual cycle.
+Cervical mucus changes in predictable ways over the course of each cycle:

 - Six days before ovulation, mucus is affected by estrogen and becomes clear and elastic.
 Ovulation is likely to occur the last day that mucus has these properties.